Contemporaneity and transition: perspectives from the South of Europe

 Seminar organized in the framework of the research project investigación MoDe(s)2 – Descentralized Modernities: art, politics and counterculture in the transatlantic axis during the Cold War.
 HAR2017-82755-P.

-Organizers: Brumaria, MoDe(s)2, Universidad Autónoma de Madrid.
+Organizers: Brumaria, Universidad Autónoma de Madrid y Proyecto MoDe(s) (HAR2017-82755-P).

 Coordinator: Juan Albarrán

 * the Master and PhD students interested in receiving a certificate of attendance, please write an e-mail with your data (name, surname, DNI) to email@example.com

 Juan Albarrán teaches art history at the Universidad Autónoma de Madrid.

 Alberto Berzosa is a researcher at the Universidad de Murcia, he collaborates with the European project Cruising the 1970s-CRUSEV.

 Óscar Chaves is a researcher at the Instituto de Historia (CSIC).

 Darío Corbeira is an artist and the director of the publishing house Brumaria.